MRPHarris/eemUtils/README.md

 #### extract\_ramanpeak\_areas

-This function incorporates two methods in order to find the area under the Raman peak of water, for EEM data Raman Unit normalisation purposes.
+This function incorporates two methods in order to find the area under the Raman peak of water, for EEM data Raman normalisation purposes.
 The first method utilises a port of the MATLAB package drEEM’s RamanIntegrationRange function, which uses adjustable gradient detection to identify the start and end of the Raman peak.
+The method is presented and discussed at length in Murphy, 2011.
 The second method is a straightforward, fixed-range integration used by the Aqualog fluorometer, which assumes the Raman peak extends from 380nm to 410nm at 350nm excitation.

-Some sample Raman curve spectra are included in this package as below.
+Some sample Raman curve spectra are included in the package as below.

 ``` r
 library(pacman)